julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 \end{align}
 $$

-If instead we knew $x$ and $y$, and would interested in finding $r$ and $\theta$, we can use the following formulas that can be derived with some basic algebra:
+If instead we knew $x$ and $y$, and would be interested in finding $r$ and $\theta$, we can use the following formulas that can be derived with some basic algebra:

 $$
 \begin{align}